cusey/DockerExamples/Case1/README.md

 ```

-## Step 4: Running a container from the image
+## Step 4: Running a container from the image.
+Open the Webpage which is served up from the container

 **Syntax:**